 - Prioritizing activities to allow for better time management

 - Set aside time for yourself and get enough sleep

 - Exercise daily

 - Engage in activities such as meditation or experiencing nature

 - Avoid alcohol and other drugs

 The Ranch provides many opportunities for relieving stress.
-For example, we offer adventure therapies, holistic therapies that address the whole person, and not just the addiction or mental health disorder.
-Experience stress management techniques at The Ranch, where we encourage nurturing and healing through equine therapy, Native American healing traditions, and a variety of other therapies.
+For example, we offer adventure therapies, and holistic therapies that address the whole person, and not just the addiction or mental health disorder.
+Experience stress management techniques at The Ranch, where we encourage nurturing and healing through Native American healing traditions and a variety of other therapies.
 Discover helps you understand how you experience stress and how to recover from the physical and mental effects that you experience unless you turn to healthy stress management techniques.